exo-explore/exo/README.md

 ## Known Issues

-- On some versions of MacOS/Python, certificates are not installed properly which can lead to SSL errors (e.g. SSL error with huggingface.co).
+- On some versions of macOS/Python, certificates are not installed properly which can lead to SSL errors (e.g., with huggingface.co).
 To fix this, run the Install Certificates command, usually:

 ```sh
 /Applications/Python 3.x/Install Certificates.command